4.1 based on 22 reviewsView this provider's reviews

 Patient satisfaction ratings and reviews are based on personal opinions.
 Before you choose any doctor you should take into account their background, training, specialized experience AND their patient satisfaction to ensure they are the right fit for you.

-Dr. Darius Paduch, MD is an urology specialist in New York, NY and has been practicing for 13 years.
-He graduated from Academy of Medicine in 1993 and specializes in urology.Read his story
+Dr. Joshua Harris, MD is an orthopedic surgery specialist in Houston, TX and has been practicing for 5 years.
+He graduated from Ohio State University / College of Medicine in 2006 and specializes in orthopedic surgery and sports medicine.Read his story

 This content was provided by Dr. Harris "Dr. Joshua Harris is an orthopedic surgeon who specializes in sports medicine and arthroscopy.
 Dr. Harris obtained his undergraduate degree from Wright State University in Dayton, Ohio.
 He completed both his medical degree and orthopedic residency at The Ohio State University College of Medicine in Columbus.
 He then completed a fellowship in sports medicine at Rush Medical Center in Chicago where he was assistant team physician for the Chicago Bulls, White Sox, and DePaul University.
 Dr Harris currently is the head team physician for the Houston Dash, and assistant team physician for the Houston Ballet, and medical director of the Houston Methodist Endurance Medicine Program.
 Dr. Harris' special interests include sports-related injuries including hip arthroscopy, arthroscopic hip labral repair and labral reconstruction, arthroscopic hip impingement surgery, knee joint preservation, shoulder dislocation and rotator cuff shoulder surgery, and PRP (platelet-rich plasma)."